jamiekurtz/WebApi2Book/README.md

 3. Use the application to invoke methods against the legacy SOAP-based service and against the Web.API REST service.

 If you examine the client application code you'll notice that the same proxy class is being used for both services (see the `MainWindow.GetServiceClient` method).
 The only difference is the endpoint being used for the particular service.

+## Note About Token in the SPA Project
+A mistake was made in the book in the in Chapter 9 (page 27) regarding the WebApi2BookSPA project.
+The book talks about submitting the user's security token to the jQuery ajax() call by using JavaScript to pull the token from a browser cookie - adding it to the request's Authorization header.
+Unfortunately, this small example was not secure.
+It is considered insecure to allow JavaScript code access to authentication cookies - e.g. a user's token.

+As such, a newer JwtAuthForWebAPI has been applied that allows the service to pull the token from a browser cookie using the HttpRequest object - as opposed to looking for it only in the Authorization header.
+This in turn allows the client JavaScript (found in the viewModels.js file) to avoid manually grabbing the UserToken cookie and submitting in the request header of the ajax() call.
+If you have built your own SPA code using the approach detailed in the book, we strongly recommend that you update your code accordingly.